pranavmangal/obsidian-single-file-daily-notes/README.md

 ```

 ### See an outline view
-Since daily notes are formed by using standard Mardown headings, Obsidian's built-in outline view can be used to browse through them.
+Since daily notes are formed by using standard Markdown headings, Obsidian's built-in outline view can be used to browse through them.

 <img src='images/outline.png' width='890'>